mcne65/bounty-1/design_pattern_decisions.md

 # Design Patterns Used

+## Composition: EIP20 Token Standard
+I am using an EIP20 token for value transfer between users.
+It is better to use a well-tested and widely adopted design instead of trying to reinvent the wheel.

 ## Emergency Stop
 The emergency stop pattern is used to enable the contract owner stop any state changes in case a